xshapira/prettier-linting/docs/user-guide/es6-environment.md

 npm install --save-dev eslint-plugin-prettier
 ```

-The `eslint-plugin-prettier` ruleset configuration should be added as `"prettier"` to the `"plugins"` property of the [ESLint configuration file](#eslint-configuration-file).
-In addition, add `"prettier/prettier"` rules
+The `eslint-plugin-prettier` ESLint plugin should be added as `"prettier"` to the `"plugins"` property of the [ESLint configuration file](#eslint-configuration-file).
+In addition, you'll need to enable `"prettier/prettier"` errors in your rules.

 `.eslintrc`